New to Road Scholar? Sign up

 Afternoon: Program Registration: 5:30 p.m.
 After you have your room assignment, come to the Road Scholar table in the lobby to register with the program staff and get your welcome packet containing your up-to-date schedule that reflects any changes and other important information.
 If you arrive late, please ask for your packet when you check in.
 Orientation.
 This program is staffed with an expert Study Leader who will also serve as our Group Leader and who will act as our premier resource in making the most of independent study time, offering local knowledge and insider tips to discover Québec City beyond the highlights.
 We will greet everyone and have introductions.
 We will review the up-to-date program schedule, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
 Periods in the daily schedule designated as “Free time” and “At leisure” offer opportunities to do what you like and make your experience even more meaningful and memorable according to your personal preferences.
 The Study Leader will be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/conditions.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.

-Dinner: In the hotel, we’ll have a 3-course plated meal with appetizer (soup or salad), choice of entrée (chicken, fish, steak), dessert of the day, and beverage choices including coffee (regular/decaf), hot tea, water; other beverages are available for purchase from the bar.
+Dinner: At the Monastery restaurant, we’ll have a 3-course plated meal with appetizer (soup or salad), dessert of the day, and beverage choices including coffee (regular/decaf), hot tea, water; other beverages are available for purchase from the bar.

 Evening: Returning to the hotel, our Study Leader will provide expert commentary as we stroll through the streets of the Old City to the famous Château Frontenac to form our first impressions of Québec and begin to explore the city.